Understanding your adoption rights is important because it gives you that much more control over your adoption process.

 This is a delicate process.
-Parental rights, consent to adoption, the adoption revocation period and more — these are all things that can have a noticeable impact on your overall experience.
+Parental rights, adoption paperwork, the adoption revocation period and more — these are all things that can have a noticeable impact on your overall experience.

-The most important step you can take to protect your adoption rights is to work with a good adoption attorney.
-Your attorney’s job, among other things, is to ensure that your best interests are protected to the fullest extent of the law at every step of the process.
+The most important step you can take to protect your adoption rights is to work with a good adoption agency and attorney.
+These professionals’ job, among other things, is to ensure that your best interests are protected to the fullest extent of the law at every step of the process.

 When you’re a prospective birth mother, it can be helpful to understand your adoption rights.
 Even though it’s your attorney’s job to be the legal expert, a personal knowledge of birth mother rights in adoption can help give you a sense of confidence and security.

 While this article should not be taken as legal advice, we hope that it serves as a helpful guide to understanding your rights during the adoption process.